CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 FOCB reports the TN samples and DIN samples were sent to different laboratories, and so direct comparison relies on consistent calibration, etc. across two labs.
-Accordingly, here we restrict our analysis to looking at DIN. a Sparate notebook looks at TN.
+Accordingly, here we restrict our analysis to looking at DIN.
+A separate notebook looks at TN.

 FOCB reports that some DIN samples over the years had unusually high ammonium values, and that those samples were noted by the laboratory